-Lastly, Lazard Frères Gestion is against overrepresentation of majority shareholders.
+Finally, Lazard Frères Gestion is not in favor of overrepresentation of majority shareholders.

 APPROPRIATION OF INCOME, CAPITAL MANAGEMENT AND CAPITAL TRANSACTIONS

 Dividend distribution:

 We vote against any dividend payouts deemed excessive in light of cash flow generation or an assessment of the group's balance sheet strength in a given economic and financial environment.